-At the Montgomery dentistry practice of Geoffrey A. Iverson, DDS, we truly care about creating a treatment environment where patients feel welcome and relaxed throughout their time in our office.
-One stressor that not every dental practice thinks of is dealing with the cost of dental care.
+At the Montgomery dental office of Geoffrey A. Iverson, DDS, we truly care about creating a treatment environment where patients feel welcome and relaxed throughout their time in our dental office.
+One stressor that not every dental office thinks of is dealing with the cost of dental care.
 Our team works with dental insurance providers every day, and we are able to maximize coverage and minimize out of pocket costs to help fit the costs of your treatment into your budget and take the stress of handling insurance claims off of your shoulders.
 If you want to learn more about dental insurance and billing options, keep reading or feel free to contact our Montgomery dentistry team to learn more or schedule an appointment with us.

 Basics of Dental Benefits

 There are two basic forms of dental insurance most patients utilize – health maintenance organization (HMO) plans and preferred provider organization (PPO) plans.
 HMO plans have lower premiums, but they place more restrictions on the dental offices you can visit and treatments you can receive.
 We are not currently in-network with any HMO policies.
 We are happy to work with patients who have PPO plans.
 These are more common, and they allow patients greater flexibility in choosing their dentist and treatment options.
 They do typically have higher monthly premiums.
 Every dental benefit plan represents a unique contract between the patient and their insurer, so before we offer coverage estimates, we’ll want to carefully review your individual policy.
 In most cases, insurance plans cover the following treatments:

 - Preventive dentistry – including checkups, cleanings, dental sealants, and more receive 80 to 100% coverage

 - Restorative dentistry – including fillings, dental crowns, dentures, and more receive 50 to 80% coverage

 - Orthodontics (when elected) – including traditional braces and nontraditional options receive 20 to 70% coverage